lamini-ai/lamini-ai.github.io/docs/tuning/quick_start.md

 === "Python SDK"

     First, get data and put it into an `input` and `output` format.
-We recommend at least 1000 examples to see a difference in tuning.
+We recommend at least 20-40 examples.

     Sample data: